refinery/refinerycms/doc/guides/8 - Contributing/1 - Contributing to Refinery.md

 Contributing to Refinery
 ------------------------

-One of Refinery’s key principles is encouraging people to contribute.
+One of Refinery's key principles is encouraging people to contribute.
 This guide will show you how to:

 -   Contribute to the documentation (such as this guide)